EAISI/discover-projects/ames-housing/README.md

 # Ames Housing dataset

 This case is inspired by Kaggle's [Getting Started Prediction Competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).
-The information you need to work on this case is stored on [GitHub 'jads-nl'](https://github.com/jads-nl/discover-projects/tree/main/ames-housing).
-The exercises are structured based on the CRISP-DM methodology.
-As you'll work through the exercises, you will experience first hand that CRISP-DM is a non-linear process ;-)
+The exercises are structured based on the CRISP-DM framework.
+As you'll work through the exercises, you will experience first hand that CRISP-DM is a non-linear process.

 ## Let's get started